cs4241-21a/a2-shortstack/README.md

 Sample Readme (delete the above when you're ready to submit, and modify the below so with your links and descriptions)
 ---

-## Your Web Application Title
+## Colorful Communicator
 Include a very brief summary of your project here.
 Be sure to include the CSS positioning technique you used, and any required instructions to use your application.
+This project provides a system for customizing the color of the message box for messages posted to a bullitin board.
+This project uses the flexbox positioning technique to layout each of the messages The project is quite self explanatory:
+1. write your name
+2. choose a color
+3. write your message
+4. click send!

 ## Technical Achievements
 - **Tech Achievement 1**: Used JS to create new message elements on the page.
 An order property of -1 for the header keeps it at the top
 - **Tech Achievement 2**: Enabled multi-user communication (via refresh) in bulletin-board style.
-Each client receives all messages sent and stored (temporarily) on the server from any other client
+Each client receives all messages sent and stored (temporarily) on the server from any other client (Form for users to submit data and displays the current state of the server-side data)

 ### Design/Evaluation Achievements
-- **Design Achievement 1**:
+- **Design Achievement 1**: Conducted 1 user study:
+  1. Lee
+  2. problems
+  3. surprising comments
+  4. pot. changes to UI